8678line/farmland-optimization/README.md

 nutrient_game.py contains the nutrient control task environment

-simulations.py runs multiple simulations on both environments - this is the user testing file
+simulations.py runs multiple simulations on both environments: this is the user testing file

 simulate_crops.py contains a simulation loop for the crop allocation task